Skip to Main Content Back to Top Let's Talk

 Research from Gallup shows that the millennial workforce expects flexibility and work-life balance, including the freedom to work remotely.

-This has always been the case, but the demand for flexibility has increased with the pandemic and the Great Resignation.
-Bankrate’s 2021 Job Seekers Survey found that 63 percent of millennials planned to look for a new job at some point over the next year, compared to only 33 percent of baby boomers.
+This has always been the case but the demand for flexibility has increased with the pandemic and the Great Resignation.
+Bankrate’s 2023 Job Seekers Survey found that 56 percent of millennials planned to look for a new job at some point over the next year, compared to only 35 percent of baby boomers.

-When asked about what was important to them, 56 percent of respondents cited flexibility, making this the most common answer.
-For comparison, 53 percent cited higher pay.
+When asked about what was important to them, 30 percent of respondents cited higher pay, making this the most common answer.
+For comparison, 13 percent cited flexible working hours.

 Millennials Want Feedback – Not Micromanagement